chrome.pageAction

 Parameters

-The html file to show in a popup.
+The relative path to the HTML file to show in a popup.
 If set to the empty string (''), no popup is shown.

 The id of the tab for which you want to modify the page action.